Tomatoes and Other Edibles 2026

 Egyptian Walking Onion

 An unusual perennial onion which produces small bulbils at the top of its flowering stalks.
 The bulbils weight the stalk down, eventually causing it to fall over, and the bulbils then replant themselves on their “walk” across the garden.
 Easy to propagate: just break off the topset of bulbils and replant no more than 1 inch deep.
-Full sun in a bed you don’t mind being colonized. $3.
-3 pots.
+Full sun in a bed you don’t mind being colonized. $3. # to be determined.

 Peppers